playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 # Conclusion {#conclusion}

-Enabling `formControl` and `ngModel` usage is an extremely powerful that enables you to have feature-rich and consistent APIs across your form components.
+Enabling `formControl` and `ngModel` usage is an extremely powerful tool that enables you to have feature-rich and consistent APIs across your form components.
 Using them, you can ensure that your consumers are provided with the functionality they'd expect in a familiar API to native elements.
-Hopefully this article has provided you with deeper insight that you're able to take to your own components.
+Hopefully, this article has provided you with more in-depth insight that you're able to take to your own components.

-If you're interested in learning more about Angular, make sure to sign up to our newsletter down below!
+If you're interested in learning more about Angular, please sign up for our newsletter down below!
 We don't spam and will notify you when new Angular articles are live!
-Additionally, if you'd like to ask in-depth questions or chat about anything Angular related, don't forget to [join our Discord Server where we chat code and more!](https://discord.gg/FMcvc6T)
+Additionally, if you'd like to ask in-depth questions or chat about anything Angular related, don't forget to [join our Discord Server, where we talk code and more!](https://discord.gg/FMcvc6T)